boredsquirrel/MullvadVPN-Tricks/README.md

 update-desktop-database
 ```

-Now you can select this "App" to autostart, and in the script you can enter the start commands of the apps you want to start, ***if*** the VPN is connected.
+Now you can select this "App" to autostart, and in the script you can change the start commands of the apps you want to start, ***if*** the VPN is connected.

 ## Kill Apps if VPN is off
 You may want to use an additional security to kill certain apps if the VPN is not connected or blocking the connection.